RPaolino/loopy/README.md

 <img src="imgs/Nr.svg">
 </center>

-The computation of r-neighborhoods uses the ``networkx.simple_cycles`` function, which return simple cycles of the input graph $G$.
+The computation of r-neighborhoods uses the ``networkx.simple_cycles`` function, which returns simple cycles of the input graph $G$.
 The paths are then obtained as cyclic permutations of the simple cycles: the first node is the neighborhood center, while the others form the path.
 <center>
 <img src="imgs/Nr_computation.svg">
 </center>

 The paths are usually computed in the preprocessing step.
 However, this could lead to memory overload, especially when $G$ is dense.
-In order to prevent OOM, we also provide a ``--lazy`` flag, which postpone the computation of cyclic permutation to the forward step.
-In this way, we don't store all paths for each graph in the dataset; rather, we compute them on the flight.
+To prevent OOM, we also provide a ``--lazy`` flag, which postpones the computation of cyclic permutation to the forward step.
+In this way, we don't store all paths for each graph in the dataset but compute them on the flight.

 ## Loopy Layers
-$r$-neighborhoods are then fed into a path-wise layer, which compute for each path an embedding.
+The $r$-neighborhoods are fed into a path-wise layer, which computes an embedding for each path.
 The embeddings are then processed together to get an embedding of the central node $v$.
 <center>
 <img src="imgs/lMPNN.svg">
 </center>

-In our code, we use GIN layers to process paths, as it is simple but maximally expressive on paths.
+Our code uses GIN layers to process paths, as it is simple but maximally expressive on paths.
 You can choose a different neural architecture.
-Note that messages on paths are transmitted via ``torch.nn.functional.conv3d`` with kernel $[1, 0, 1]$, since only consecutive nodes are linked.
+Note that messages on paths are transmitted via ``torch.nn.functional.conv3d`` with kernel $[1, 0, 1]$ since only consecutive nodes are linked.

-To limit the number of learnable parameters, we provide a ``--shared`` flag: it guarantees that in each loopy layer we have shared weights among paths of different lengths.
+To limit the number of learnable parameters, we provide a ``--shared`` flag: it guarantees that we have shared weights among paths of different lengths in each loopy layer.

-To implement the pooling operations, we use ``segment_csr``  instead of ``scatter``: the former is fully-deterministic, as noted in the [documentation](https://pytorch-scatter.readthedocs.io/en/latest/functions/segment_csr.html).
-When indices are not unique, the behavior of ``scatter`` is non-deterministic: one of the values from ``src`` will be picked arbitrarily and the gradient propagated to all elements with same index, resulting in an incorrent gradient computation.
+To implement the pooling operations, we use ``segment_csr``  instead of ``scatter``: the former is fully deterministic, as noted in the [documentation](https://pytorch-scatter.readthedocs.io/en/latest/functions/segment_csr.html).
+When indices are not unique, the behavior of ``scatter`` is non-deterministic: one of the values from ``src`` will be picked arbitrarily, and the gradient propagated to all elements with the same index, resulting in an incorrect gradient computation.

 ---